Elsayed91/taxi-data-pipeline/docs/components.md

 the 2nd purpose is to keep clear documentation of the content of the tables and enable easy testing for data quality and unit testing.

-While a lot of models can be created with the existing data, only the ML model is defined here.
-We have a historical data datasource as well, which can be used right away to create financial dashboards.
+While a lot of models can be created with the existing data, I've created 2 models, an ML model and a BI reporting model.

 ### Notable Packages in use
 - `elementary` is used to provide extra information regarding tests and processing